Annassie/BigData-Hadoop/Anna_Niukkanen_task_2/task_2.md

 ![Location of blocks](https://github.com/Annassie/BigData-Hadoop/blob/Anna_Niukkanen_task_2/Anna_Niukkanen_task_2/images/blocks_location.png)

-So, based on the sceenshot, we can say that
+So, based on the sceenshot, we can say that we have only a block and it's

-The name of block is
+Name is
 #### blk_1073741825_1001

 Size: